 Western Heritage Center The Fun for Kids section of this site provides an interactive with languages of both the Crow and Northern Cheyenne nations.
 Additionally, in the Online Exhibit Section there is a section called "Expressions" which provides interviews with Crow and Northern Cheyenne tribal members.

-Northern Cheyenne Seasons, Months, and Flag Songs This resource from OPI includes audio clips along with a Social Studies resource unit for teaching about the Northern Cheyenne Nation.
+Bringing the Story of the Cheyenne People to the Children fo Today This resource from OPI includes a Social Studies resource unit for teaching about the Northern Cheyenne Nation.
 This K-12 unit was developed by the Northern Cheyenne Curriculum Committee and include many primary resources.